Residential Buildings and Rooms

 - Firearms (including BB and pellet guns)***

-- Hoverboards, self-balancing boards, two-wheeled Segways, and similar devices
+- Hoverboards, self-balancing boards, two-wheeled Segways, motorized scooters, and similar devices

 - Microwave or refrigerator

-- **Note: Adult and college students and Secondary School Program students may rent microfridges from Harvard Student Agencies.
-Pre-College Program students may receive microfridges from Harvard Student Agencies only if this accommodation has been approved by the Accessibility Services Office.
+- Note: Adult and college students and Secondary School Program students in 7-week sessions may rent MicroFridges from Harvard Student Agencies.
+Pre-College Program students, and all other students in 3-week and 4-week sessions may rent MicroFridges from Harvard Student Agencies only if this accommodation has been approved by the Accessibility Services Office.

 - Pest control products